Groups enjoy visiting the sites and attractions around Evansville, Indiana, including:

 Marengo Cave is one of the most beautiful show caves in the Eastern United States and has long been considered one of the Midwest's finest natural wonders.
 It is designated a U.S. National Landmark based on its great beauty and extremely large classic trunk passage.

 Christian comedian Mark Lowry has been making people laugh, cry and think for nearly 40 years.
 Singing publicly and recording albums and videos since age eleven, Mark tells how in the early days he would have to fill the gaps between his songs while he was waiting for the little old man in the back of the church to change his soundtracks.
 "Those few seconds of 'dead air' can feel like hours when you're on stage facing a crowd - so, to fill time, I'd start talking about my life and my testimony.
 People would laugh...

-Indiana's oldest zoo extends over 50 acres and is home to more than 700 animals.
+Extending over 50 acres, historic Mesker Park Zoo is home to more than 700 animals and is open 365 days a year!
 Pathways bloom and grow with local and exotic trees and plants.
-Open 365 days a year.
-New in 2008 - Amazonia!
-A walk through the wild expanse of the South American Rainforest!
-Enclosed, climate controlled to a jungle perfect 78 degrees.
-Complete with daily rain shower!
-Animals include howler monkeys, toucans, capeberras, tapir, sting rays and the elusive Queen of the jungle - the jaguar!
-Enter Zoo through new entrance on Mesker Park Drive.
+The crown jewel of the zoo is Amazonia- a walk through the wild expanse of the South American Rainforest!
+This enclosed, climate controlled jungle stays a sultry 78 degrees and comes complete with daily rain shower!
+Animals include howler monkeys, toucans, capeberras, tapir, caiman, and the elusive Queen of the jungle - the jaguar!

 The Castle on the Hill is home to one of the nation's largest communities of Benedictine women.
 Guided tours include the majestic domed church, outdoor Stations of the Cross, Lourdes Grotto, and Rosary steps.
 Gift shop, For Heaven's Sake also on grounds.